 It’s not the end of the world if some data are taken from you.
 But that’s only true if your data has strong encryption.

 You should encrypt data whenever possible, especially when they’re at their most vulnerable.
 You’ll want the highest protection when you’re transferring data over a shared network or on the internet.

 5: Back up Your Data

-Encryption is a very strong weapon against hackers but they can also use it against you.
+Encryption is a powerful weapon against hackers but they can also use it against you.
 When they get access to your data, they’ll encrypt and hold them for ransom.
 Your data will be useless to you unless you pay for the key to decrypt them.

 By adopting these cybersecurity best practices, you’ll be able to protect your business from malicious parties.
 We hope that every time you log off for the day, you’ll rest easy knowing that your business is safe and sound.

 Take your online business to the next step with dedicated servers.
-Click here to know how to choose the best-dedicated server for your business.
+For more information on how to choose the best dedicated server for your business, follow this guide.